code0monkey1/clean-architecture-typescript-learn/README.md

               },
           ```

-      1. Finally add the scripts in the `package.json` file for running tests in various scenarios
+      1. Finally add the scripts in the `package.json` file for running tests in various scenarios .
+One is for normal testing , the other test is for the `staged` state, and comparing to previously written tests, and the last in for generating the `code coverage`.

           ```json
             \\package.json